gires667/pokeApp/README.md

 creation of a controller with POST method to import the pokemon from POKEAPI into my local database

 Execution of migrations to insert the data into the database.

-Use of API Platform to expose the Pokemon entity as a RESTful API resource, accessible via HTTP. //after has been fixe with use of controller it is not more used in the code

 Creation of a custom controller with a GET method to fetch data from the backend and send it to the frontend.